umarhassan-mitodl/6.s096-january-iap-2013/content/pages/final-project/starter-kit.md

 ---
 Starting a C or C++ project from scratch can be a daunting task.
 If you're having trouble picking a software library, installing it on your system, and testing that it works, maybe you should try this Starter Kit!

-This Starter Kit uses the [libpng](http://www.libpng.org/pub/png/libpng.html) library to render a series of random lines as a PNG image.
+This Starter Kit uses the {{% resource_link "d1b3d602-78c2-4ae4-ae9e-2235534d5367" "libpng" %}} library to render a series of random lines as a PNG image.
 The images look like this:

 {{< resource uuid="16c065ed-11ff-2203-60ba-6190d4a8bc4d" >}}

-The example code was written by skimming the section of the [libpng manual (PDF)](http://www.libpng.org/pub/png/libpng-1.4.0-manual.pdf) on how to write PNG files.
+The example code was written by skimming the section of the {{% resource_link "f0dbd4b2-5651-4ad7-93ba-57b2535d56bb" "libpng manual (PDF)" %}} on how to write PNG files.
 That manual also has a section on *reading* PNG files that you might find useful.

 Use this kit to bootstrap your project and your imagination!
 The deadline looms, but there's still plenty of time to have fun making silly little PNG files!